Did you know?

 Housing - Lithuania expand

 Living in satisfactory housing conditions is one of the most important aspects of people's lives.
 Housing is essential to meet basic needs, such as shelter, but it is not just a question of four walls and a roof.
 Housing should offer a place to sleep and rest where people feel safe and have privacy and personal space; somewhere they can raise a family.
 All of these elements help make a house a home.
-And of course there is the question whether people can afford adequate housing.
+And of course there is the question of whether people can afford adequate housing.

 Income - Lithuania expand